-In this article, you will learn about 11 tried and tested strategies which will help you generate more sales and convert first time Black Friday shoppers into round-year customers.
+In this article, you will learn about 11 tried and tested strategies that will help you generate more sales and convert first time Black Friday shoppers into round-year customers.

 Let’s get started!